Our local offer - a guide to the support offered at our school.

 What should you do if you think your child has special educational needs?

-•The first point of contact should be the class teacher.
-The SENco or headteacher can also be consulted.
+The first point of contact with any concern should be the class teacher.
+Further to this, the SENco or headteacher can also be consulted.

 How will I know how my child is doing?

-•We have an open door policy and will meet parents at their request to discuss progress;
+Most importantly, we have an open door policy and will meet parents at their request to discuss progress or any other concerns.

 How will we support your child’s learning?

 Some children who have more complex, individual needs have an Individual Education Plan.
 This has half termly targets and then these are broken down into weekly targets.
-Progress against these targets is recorded by the class teacher and Learning Support Assistants.
+Progress against these targets is recorded by the class teacher and LSAs.
 The SENCo monitors the IEPs.

-We take advice from the Educational Psychologist, Behaviour Support, Speech and Language therapist, Occupational Therapist and other external agencies as appropriate.
+We take advice from external agencies (such as Educational Psychologists, Behaviour Support, Speech and Language therapists, Occupational Therapists) as appropriate.

 What is the role of staff in supporting my child?